J.D. Georgetown University Law Center

 I joined KW because I want to be part of a firm with a personalized approach to law, allowing more flexibility with my clients and a customized approach to service.
 I practice in the areas of Commercial Litigation, Government and Internal Investigations, and White Collar Crime/Criminal Defense.

 In the commercial litigation context, I represent businesses and corporations in numerous business disputes and assist my clients in obtaining injunctive relief.
 I have over twelve years of experience in all aspects of litigation, including law and motion practice, mediation, arbitration, trial, and appellate practice.
-As a trial attorney, I have tried numerous cases (civil and criminal) in both state and federal court.
+As a trial attorney, I have tried civil and criminal cases in both state and federal court.

 I also have significant experience representing individuals and businesses who are victims of state and federal criminal offenses.
 In this capacity, I regularly interface with law enforcement and the government, and I have assisted crime victims in preparing for and testifying in Court.

-I’m passionate about my legal work, but it is also very important to me that I am involved in the Phoenix community.
+I am passionate about my legal work, but it is also very important to me that I am involved in the Phoenix community.
 I serve as Vice Chair of the Board of Directors at Make-A-Wish Arizona, and I am the President of the School Advisory Board at St. Francis Xavier School.
-I am a member of the Maricopa County Bar Association, and I regularly take on pro bono work, Volunteer Lawyer’s Program.
+I am a member of the Maricopa County Bar Association, and I regularly take on pro bono work through the Volunteer Lawyer’s Program.
 I was a recipient of the Phoenix Business Journal’s “40 Under 40” Award in 2017.

 Given my areas of expertise, my clients are often coming to me because they are dealing with a very difficult and stressful legal issue.
 I work diligently and methodically to resolve each case in the best possible way for my clients, while always remaining present and available for my clients whenever needed.